hoffmangroup/newmap/docs/source/commands.rst

   separated by a colon).
 Useful to use when the majority of largest minimum unique lengths are likely to be much smaller the maximum search length from your specified range.
+- `include-sequences`: A comma separated list of sequence IDs to include in the search for unique sequences from the `fasta-file` parameter.
+If not specified, all sequences will be searched.
+Sequence IDs specified that do not exist in the `fasta-file` will have no effect and will be ignored.
 - `kmer-batch-size`: The maximum number of sequence positions to search for at a time per sequence ID.
 Useful for controlling memory requirements.
 Default is 1000000.